bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 ### Adding CSS classes to specific dates

-If you need to highlight a specific date or dates, set the `date-class-fn` prop to a reference to a function that returns a CSS class (or classes) to apply to the date's cell.
+If you need to highlight a specific date or dates, set the `date-info-fn` prop to a reference to a function that returns a CSS class string (or array of strings) to apply to the date's cell.
 The function is passed two arguments:

 - `ymd` The date as a `YYYY-MM-DD` string
 - `date` The date as a `Date` object